 Note: You must be an approved provider of home care under the Act before you submit this form.

-If your organisation is already a Commonwealth-funded approved provider and does not currently appear on the My Aged Care website, please send an email to MyAgedCare@health.gov.au and provide details of your organisation and a contact person.
-Once we receive your email, we will contact you to progress the request.
+If you are already a Commonwealth-funded approved provider but are not currently appearing on the My Aged Care website, please send an email to MyAgedCare@health.gov.au providing your organisations details and a contact person.
+When your email is received, you will be contacted to progress the request.

 Non-Commonwealth funded providers

-If your organisation is an aged care service provider that doesn’t receive Australian Government subsidies, you can list your service on My Aged Care through the National Health Services Directory at www.healthdirect.gov.au
+If you are an aged care service provider who doesn’t receive Commonwealth Government subsidies, you may be able to list your service on My Aged Care through the National Health Services Directory at www.healthdirect.gov.au

-State, Territory and local government authorities are taken to be approved providers unless the approval has been revoked or suspended (section 8-6 of the Act).
+Under section 8-6 of the Act State, Territory and local government authorities are taken to be approved providers unless the approval has been revoked or suspended.

 Key personnel are defined in section 8-3A of the Act as: